Travel.State.Gov > International Travel > Learn About Your Destination > Central African Republic International Travel Information

-Road Conditions and Safety: Road conditions vary.
+Road Conditions and Safety: Road conditions are extremely poor.
 Watch out for:

-Traffic Laws: If you are involved in a traffic accident, it is recommended to wait until the police or the Gendarmerie arrive unless your health or safety is threatened.
+Traffic Laws: If you are involved in a traffic accident, you should wait until the police or the Gendarmerie arrive unless your health or safety is threatened.
 There are currently no distracted driving laws in effect in the Central African Republic, but police may pull over drivers who talk or text while driving for not following safe driving procedure.

-Public Transportation: The city of Bangui does have a public transportation system consisting of green buses and yellow taxis, though these vehicles are often dangerously overcrowded and very badly maintained.
+Public Transportation: The city of Bangui has a public transportation system consisting of green buses and yellow taxis, though these vehicles are often dangerously overcrowded and very badly maintained.

 See our Road Safety page for more information.